Myra-Sea/reading-notes/quick.md

 ## From 102:

-+ HTML consists of 3 elements: an **opening tag**, the **content** that will appear on the page, and a **closing tag**.
++ HTML consists of elements that are made up of 3 parts: an **opening tag**, the **content** that will appear on the page, and a **closing tag**.
 + Extra information, such as styling, can be added using **attributes.**
-+ Semantic elements label the structural purpose of the content they surround.
++ **Semantic elements** label the structural purpose of the content they surround.
+If the name of the element tells you its purpose then it is a semantic element.
 For example, a footer, header, or other section of the page.

 ## 👩‍💻 HTML Basics